-The Law & Social Sciences program will support national and international conferences, symposia, and research workshops that enable social scientists and legal scholars to develop, evaluate, and share new research findings.
-The program encourages conferences and symposia that promote interactions between researchers across multiple disciplines within the Law & Social Sciences domain.
+The Law & Science Program will support national and international conferences and symposia that enable social scientists and legal scholars to develop, evaluate, and share new research findings.
+The Program encourages conferences and symposia that promote interactions between researchers across multiple disciplines within the Law & Science domain.

-Proposals for conference or workshop support should describe the need for the gathering, the proposed date and location, topics and persons who will be involved, prior related meetings, publicity, and expected outcomes.
+Conference proposals should be prepared in accordance with the NSF PAPPG and the additional information provided herein.
+Proposals should describe the need for the gathering, the proposed date and location, topics and persons who will be involved, prior related meetings, publicity, and expected outcomes.
 Every effort must be made to include younger scholars and members of underrepresented groups, and these efforts should be described in the proposal.
-Conferences and workshops may, where justified, be carried out as special sessions in regular meetings of professional societies.
-NSF-funded workshops and conferences are generally open to scholars from across the research community.
+Conferences may, where justified, be carried out as special sessions in regular meetings of professional societies.
+NSF-funded conferences are generally open to scholars from across the research community.
+For general guidance about conferences, including a list of required elements and budget exclusions, follow the PAPPG guidance for preparing Conference Proposals (PAPPG Chapter II.E.7).
+Please follow those instructions while keeping in mind the LS program's specific interests and limitations.
+Conference proposals must be submitted via FastLane or Grants.gov.

-Guidelines for Conference and Workshop Awards
+Guidelines for Conference Proposals

-- Prospective Principal Investigators are encouraged to consult with the Program Officers prior to submission of a Conference or Workshop proposal. - Conference and Workshop proposals do not generally exceed \$30,000 in direct costs.
+- Prospective Principal Investigators are encouraged to consult with a Law & Sciences Program Officer prior to submission of a Conference proposal. - Conference proposals do not generally exceed \$50,000 in total (direct and indirect) costs.

-5. OTHER GRANT OPPORTUNITIES
+4. OTHER GRANT OPPORTUNITIES

-The Law & Social Sciences program may provide supplemental funding to existing awards in order to create research experiences for undergraduates (REU; see the REU Solicitation in the listings of NSF funding opportunities).
-The Law & Social Sciences program also participates in most Foundation-wide initiatives, such as CAREER, ADVANCE, MRI, and RCN.
+The Law & Science program may provide supplemental funding to existing awards to help cover unforeseen expenses or in order to create research experiences for undergraduates (REU; see the REU Solicitation in the listings of NSF funding opportunities).
+The Law & Science Program also participates in many other Foundation-wide initiatives, such as CAREER, RUI, RAPID, EAGER, ADVANCE, Major Research Instrumentation (MRI), and Research Coordination Networks (RCN).
 Information about these opportunities can be found at the NSF Home Page, by linking to the funding opportunities alphabetical listing or to the cross-cutting programs section of the page.
 Investigators can also use the search feature to find relevant documents, and may wish to visit the SBE Office of Multidisciplinary Activities website.